neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

   The context specific configuration again overrides the generic settings.

 The configuration manager also considers custom contexts, such as ``Production/Live``.
-First, the base configuration is loaded, folled by the context specific configuration for ``Production`` and ``Production/Live``.
+First, the base configuration is loaded, followed by the context specific configuration for ``Production`` and ``Production/Live``.

 Configuration Files